AllenSpaces/super-installer/README.md

 ## License

-This plugin is released under the [Your License Name] license.
+This plugin is released under the MIT license.
 See the `LICENSE` file in the repository for more details.